-- Withdrawal Agreement: Under the terms of the White paper, there would be regulatory arrangements for financial services, but these would not replicate the EU's passporting regimes (which enables EU firms that are authorised to trade freely in any EU state), meaning that the UK and the EU will not maintain current levels of access to each other's markets.
+- The Deal: There would be regulatory arrangements for financial services, but these would not replicate the EU's passporting regimes (which enables authorised EU firms to trade freely in any EU state), meaning that the UK and the EU will not maintain current levels of access to each other's markets.

 The impact on actuaries and their employers

-- No Deal: There would be an immediate effect on free movement, regulation and cross-border business, however the UK government has indicated it intends to secure the rights of EU citizens living in the UK under a 'no deal' Brexit scenario.
+- No Deal: The UK government has indicated it intends to secure the rights of EU citizens living in the UK under a 'no deal' Brexit scenario.
 The rights of UK citizens living in the EU have not yet been guaranteed.
 Members would experience significant disruption while new regimes were put in place, including mutual recognition of qualifications and working cross-border.

-- Withdrawal Agreement: While an agreement will limit the immediate effects of a Brexit on the profession, the end of passporting, the lack of regulatory equivalence, and freedom of movement are potential challenges.
+- The Deal: While an agreement will limit the immediate effects of a Brexit on the profession, the end of passporting, the lack of regulatory equivalence, and freedom of movement are potential challenges.

-We will continue to monitor and react to the opportunities and challenges that Brexit presents, and offer information and assistance to policymakers, considering the issues from the perspective of the public interest, free from corporate or political bias.
+We will continue to monitor and react to the opportunities and challenges that Brexit presents.

 You might also like